rucio/rucio/doc/source/replica_workflow.rst

 Rucio supports pluggable algorithms for both deterministic and non-deterministic algorithms.
 This section explains a few of them.

-Deterministc algorithm based on hashes
+Deterministic algorithm based on hashes
 --------------------------------------

 The hash deterministic algorithm is an algorithm commonly used in Rucio.
 The advantage of this algorithm is that, due to the characteristics of cryptographic hash functions,